-- A satisfactory National Police Clearance / Australian Federal Police Clearance Certificate (AFP) / NCC / National Criminal History Record Check (NCHRC) (for WA students) will be required for all practical placements. - IHNA highly recommends students to complete the immunization process before the Professional Experience Placement start date as some facilities will not provide placement to student without Immunisation.
+- A satisfactory National Police Clearance / Australian Federal Police Clearance Certificate(AFP) / NCC will be required for all practical placements. - IHNA highly recommends students to complete the immunization process before the practical placement start date as some facilities will not provide placement to student without immunisation.